isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Floorball.md

 The school has established itself as one of the strong contenders of the Top 4 positions in the National School Games.
 The school players have also been selected previously to play for the Singapore Schools Teams as well as established clubs in the Singapore Floorball League.
 Our alumni has been involved with the various National set-up.

-### **Goal**

-To develop students into effective channels of sports enthusiasts who have a passion for floorball and applying life skills into their daily lives

-### **Approach**

-Using floorball training as a platform to develop their physical, emotional and social cognitive as well as physical skills.
-This provides students not only with a context for the application of skills but provides opportunities for teachers and coaches to bring out current affairs and relevant issues into their daily lives through the trainings, providing for a more holistic education.

-In addition, student athletes will also be challenged beyond the physical training to understand the importance of being a student athlete and balancing that between their passion in sports with their studies.
-Meridian Floorball Team has always been in the Top 4 for nationals all these years.

 ### **Our CCA Experience:**